wp-plugins/qr-master/readme.txt

 * Form with parameters of Google API Charts,
 * Form with parameters of Php QR Code API,
 * CSS options and hide code information and credits.
+* Foreground and background colours in QR Code (Php QR Code)

 All QR codes are generated in live.
 The Php QR Code API save some data in cache, please read FAQ.